Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Guide.md

 Welcome to the spellpunk streets of Azulihrun, where arcane innovation lights up the night!

 Cerulium trains roar through the city on trails of glimmering blue light.
-Airships powered by enchanted engines drift over the chrome metropolis against the boundless sky.
+Enchanted airship drift over the chrome metropolis against the boundless sky.
 Mechanical marvels clatter down cobblestone lanes while flickering illusion ads dance across building facades.
 It’s the height of Arcane Revolution, when magical technology has reshaped every aspect of society.

 Yet behind the dazzling artifice, danger stirs in the shadow.
 Secret societies seek to rekindle old myth and avert rogue magic.
 Strange cults and radical groups seek forbidden knowledge or plot revolution to take back their power.
 Dangerous artifacts lie forgotten, waiting to be rediscovered.

 For whatever reason, you choose to walk the line between chaos and order, between myth and progress.
 As an agent of Seeker, You will unravel arcanities sinister and bizarre, confront abominations in darkness that mere light cannot pierce.
 But you possess more than mere light - the makings of legends.

-<div style=“text-align: center”><p>——</p></div>
+<div ><p style=“text-align: center”>——</p></div>

-In the Spirit Seekers campaign set for Pathfinder Second Edition (Remaster), you will create a 1st-level character recruited by the Seekers, a secret society of adventurous agents that study the myth, monitor the bizarre, and protect the citizenry.
+In the Spirit Seekers campaign for Pathfinder 2nd Edition Remaster, you will create a 1st-level character recruited by the Seekers, a secret society of adventurous agents that study the myth, monitor the bizarre, and protect the citizenry.

 This guide will help you to prepare for a fantastical adventure in the world of Spirit Seeker.
 It aims to provide you with an introduction to the context of the story, including an overview of the city of Azulihrun, followed by some campaign-appropriate character options for building your Seeker.